best-esims-japan

 Travel insurance tip for Japan

-Final recommendation: Best eSIM for Japan in 2025
+Final recommendation: which eSIM is best for Japan?

 Both Ubigi and Holafly are excellent choices for staying connected across Japan.
 The best option depends on your travel style and data needs.

-👉 Choose Ubigi if you want fast setup, clear data tracking, and flexible top-ups for longer stays.
-It’s ideal for digital nomads and remote workers who need stable performance for calls, meetings, or uploads.
+Choose Ubigi if you want fast setup, clear data tracking, and flexible top-ups for longer stays.
+It is ideal for digital nomads and remote workers who need stable performance for calls, meetings, or uploads.
+Use code NOMADWISE for 10% off your first purchase.

-👉 Go for Holafly if you prefer unlimited data and simple day-based pricing.
-It’s perfect for travelers who want to set up once, stay online the whole trip, and not worry about running out of data.
+Go for Holafly if you prefer unlimited data and simple day-based pricing.
+It is perfect for travelers who want to set up once, stay online the whole trip, and not worry about running out of data.
+Use code NOMADWISE for 5% off.

-If you’re still unsure, both options work reliably across Japan’s major networks, so you can’t go wrong with either.
+If you are still unsure, both options work reliably across Japan's major networks, so you can be confident with either.

 FAQ: Using eSIMs in Japan

 Yes.
-Top providers like Ubigi and Holafly connect to Japan's leading networks, so you'll have coverage in cities, small towns, and most rural areas.
+Our recommended providers Ubigi and Holafly connect to Japan's leading networks, so you will have coverage in cities, small towns, and most rural areas.

-Yes, but it's easier to install it before your flight.
+Yes, but it is easier to install it before your flight.
 You can activate it instantly upon landing and avoid waiting in line at airport kiosks.

 Most eSIMs are data-only, which means calls and texts work through apps like WhatsApp, LINE, or FaceTime.
-Traditional SMS isn't included.
+Traditional SMS is not included.

-Yes, it's a good idea to remove unused eSIM profiles to avoid conflicts during installation.
+Yes, it is a good idea to remove unused eSIM profiles to avoid conflicts during installation.
 Always connect to Wi-Fi when setting up a new eSIM.

 Yes.
 Most phones let you keep your regular SIM active for calls or verification codes while using your eSIM for data.

-For most travelers, yes. eSIMs are lighter, easier to manage, and don't require charging.
+For most travelers, yes. eSIMs are lighter, easier to manage, and do not require charging.
 Pocket Wi-Fi can still be useful for groups sharing one device.

 12go book transport banner link